rancherlabs/docs.rancher.io/docs/how-to-guides/monitoring-alerting-guides/migrate-to-new-monitoring-solution.md

 ---
-title: Migrate to New Monitoring Solution
+Title: Migrate to New Monitoring Solution
-sidebar: Migrate to Rancher v2.5+ Monitoring
 ---

+# Migrate to Rancher v2.5+ Monitoring